 One of our evergreen vines is currently in bloom at Prairie Ridge.
-The Carolina Jessamine’s green leaves provide a splash of color in our otherwise brown native plant garden in winter and the bright flowers are one of the earliest signs of spring you’ll see on our grounds.
+The Carolina Jessamine’s (Gelsemium sempervirens) green leaves provide a splash of color in our otherwise brown native plant garden in winter and the bright flowers are one of the earliest signs of spring you’ll see on our grounds.

 Carolina Jessamine is a climbing vine that can reach heights over 20 feet.
 The leaves are rich green, long and slender, and shiny, usually 1-3 inches long.
 Carolina Jessamine is a common garden plant in the south because it can grow in full sun or partial shade and remains green throughout the year in most areas that experience mild winters.
 The vines have 1.5 inch trumpet-shaped, bright yellow flowers that give off a heavy, sweet scent.